-You can use a dilute bleach bath to help heal your atopic dermatitis rash if you have skin infections caused by staph ( Staphylococcus aureus).
+You can use a dilute bleach bath to help heal your eczema (atopic dermatitis) rash if you have skin infections caused by staph (Staphylococcus aureus).
 The treatment is a little bit like soaking in swimming pool water.

-Doctors have been prescribing bleach baths for more than 20 years.
 Bleach baths are an easy, inexpensive treatment for reducing skin infections.
-But they may not be helpful for everyone who has atopic dermatitis.
+But they may not be helpful for everyone who has eczema.
 So talk with your doctor before you try this treatment.

 - Fill your bathtub with lukewarm water.

 - Add .50 cup (125 mL) of liquid bleach.

 If your bathtub is small, or if you have less than 40 gal (150 L) of water, use less bleach.
 Too much bleach in the water can cause severe skin irritation.

 - Stir the water so that the bleach is completely mixed with the water.

 - Soak in the bleach water for 5 to 10 minutes.